-That depends.
-Lenders have got choosier about who they lend to in recent years, and if you have a bad credit score, you will struggle to find a mortgage.
+It’s difficult to answer what exact credit score you need when applying for a mortgage, as lenders have got choosier about who they lend to in recent years, and if you have a bad credit score, you may struggle to find a ‘standard’ mortgage.
 That’s not to say it’s impossible, you may just have to shop around a lot.
 Any mortgage you are offered may not have terms that work for you, and you might find that what you’re offered is more restrictive than you’d like.

 It’s important to note that having bad credit history is not the same as having no credit history.
-Lenders will be very wary about offering a mortgage to someone for whom there’s little information to go off, but if you’re in this position, you just need to take a few months or years to work on improving your credit score.
+Lenders will be very wary about offering a mortgage to someone who there’s little information to go off, so if you think you’ll be in this position, you may want to consider taking a few months or years to work on improving your credit score, before applying for a mortgage.
 As long as you’re responsible, you should be able to build on your score and get it to a good place fairly soon.

 Top ways to improve your credit score